Download Your FREE Leeds Investment Guide

-Thousands of new homes are currently under construction across the city to help plug the supply-demand imbalance, where the average price of a home now costs £164,800, according to Hometrack.
+Thousands of new homes are currently under construction across the city to help plug the supply-demand imbalance, where the average price of a home now costs £203,408 in late 2020, according to Rightmove.

-Aside from boosting the supply of residential properties, transport facilities across the region are also experiencing a revamp, helping to increase Leeds’ international activeness, as well as create thousands of new homes and jobs across the city.
+Aside from boosting the supply of residential properties, transport facilities across the region are also experiencing a revamp, helping to increase Leeds’s international activeness and creating thousands of new homes and jobs across the city.

 Vibrant Urban Living

 For remote workers and those who have a hefty commute, living in a well-connected city is imperative.

 Leeds provides an excellent base for urban living as it is becoming increasingly more popular.

 Ultimately, Leeds is a vibrant city offering increasing employment opportunities supported by the city’s expanding retail offering, as well as the growing financial and services sector helping to attract fresh talent to the region.

 This is further boosting the demand for property; an attractive proposition for anyone considering the best investment for 2018.